 Some people may deal with stress by drinking too much caffeine or alcohol, smoking, eating too much, or using illicit substances.
 These can affect your health in unhealthy ways.

 During meditation, you focus your attention and quiet the stream of jumbled thoughts that may be crowding your mind and causing stress.
 Meditation can instill a sense of calm, peace and balance that can benefit both your emotional well-being and your overall health.

 Guided meditation, guided imagery, visualization and other forms of meditation can be practiced anywhere at any time, whether you're out for a walk, riding the bus to work or waiting at the doctor's office.

 A good sense of humor can't cure all ailments, but it can help you feel better, even if you have to force a fake laugh through your grumpiness.
 When you laugh, it not only lightens your mental load but also causes positive physical changes in your body.
 Laughter fires up and then cools down your stress response.
 So read some jokes, tell some jokes, watch a comedy or hang out with your funny friends.

 When you're stressed and irritable, your instinct may be to wrap yourself in a cocoon.
 Instead, reach out to family and friends and make social connections.

-Social contact is a good stress reliever because it offers distraction, provides support, and helps you tolerate life's up and downs.
-So take a coffee break with a friend, email a relative, or visit your place of worship.
+Social contact is a good stress reliever because it can offer distraction, provide support and help you tolerate life's up and downs.
+So take a coffee break with a friend, email a relative or visit your place of worship.

 See more In-depth

 - Seaward BL.
 Essentials of Managing Stress.
 3rd ed.
-Sudbury, Mass.: Jones & Bartlett Publishers; 2014:132.
+Sudbury, Mass.: Jones & Bartlett Publishers; 2014.